Skip to main content

 Q. Do fair use provisions also apply to software?

-A. The law is unsettled, software is almost always licensed and while the license stipulates use, it is unclear if state licenses and contracts override federal copyright law.
+A. The law is unsettled, software is almost always licensed and while the license stipulates use, it is not settled if state licenses and contracts override federal copyright law.
 For more information see Code of Best Practices in Fair Use for Software Preservation | CMSI.

 Q. I often make a back-up copy of software.
 Is this okay?